seanbao/mnemonas/docs/api-reference.en.md

 }
 ```

+This REST endpoint copies either one file or one directory tree.
+Source and target paths must differ, the target path must not already exist, and directory copies cannot target a descendant of the source directory.
+Use WebDAV `COPY` when `Overwrite: T/F` semantics are required.

+When a copy has completed but a later workspace persistence step fails, the endpoint still returns `201 Created` with `Warning: 199 MnemoNAS "workspace mutation persistence incomplete"`.
+The response body includes `data.warning: true` and `message: "resource copied with persistence warning"`.

-Some file mutations may return success with a `Warning` header if the file operation succeeded but later metadata, activity, or cleanup work did not fully complete.
+Other file mutations may return success with a `Warning` header if the file operation succeeded but later metadata, activity, or cleanup work did not fully complete.

 ## Thumbnails